Four regimes of primary radiation damage in tungsten

 Fig.~\ref{fig:casc} shows typical collision cascades spanning three orders of magnitude in recoil energy.
 By analysing the cascade evolution, morphology, and the final surviving primary damage, we group the damage production into four regimes as a function of energy.
 The four energy regimes are visualised in the number of Frenkel pairs in Fig.~\ref{fig:nvacs}.
-The first two regimes follow the arc-dpa model~\cite{nordlund_improving_2018} with the low-energy correction~\cite{yang_full_2021} and are well understood.
-The first regime spans near-threshold displacement energies (TDE).
-The lowest TDE in W is around 40 eV for recoils close to the \hkl<100> or \hkl<111> directions, which is known from experiments and reproduced well by the machine-learned potential used here~\cite{byggmastar_threshold_2024}.
+The first two regimes (regimes I and II) follow the arc-dpa model~\cite{nordlund_improving_2018} with the low-energy correction~\cite{yang_full_2021} and are well understood.
+Regime I spans near-threshold displacement energies (TDE).
+The lowest TDE in W is $42\pm1$ eV for recoils close to the \hkl<100> directions and slightly higher for \hkl<111> directions, measured experimentally and reproduced well by the machine-learned potential used here~\cite{maury_frenkel_1978, byggmastar_threshold_2024}.
 The average TDE over all crystal directions is 95 eV and the maximum exceeds 250 eV~\cite{byggmastar_threshold_2024}.
 For energies around the average TDE, at 80--130 eV, there is a plateau where approximately 0.25 Frenkel pairs are produced on average per recoil, similar to what has been observed experimentally in Cu~\cite{king_threshold_1983}.
-The production of on average at least one Frenkel pair occurs for energies above 500 eV, highlighting the efficient defect recombination for energies far above TDEs.
+The production of at least one Frenkel pair on average occurs for energies above 500 eV, highlighting the efficient defect recombination for energies far above TDEs.

-The second sublinear regime is characterised by conventional collision cascades with increasingly strong heat spikes but no clear subcascade splitting, exemplified by the 20 keV cascade in Fig.~\ref{fig:casc}.
+The sublinear regime II is characterised by conventional collision cascades with increasingly strong heat spikes but no clear subcascade splitting, exemplified by the 20 keV cascade in Fig.~\ref{fig:casc}.
 Our data for this regime agrees well with the arc-dpa equation fitted to MD data in Ref.~\cite{nordlund_improving_2018} after increasing the average TDE to 95 eV.